 The Protection of Minors on Campus at Mines is here for your information and resources are available on this page.
 If you have any questions or concerns regarding activities, programming, or protecting the Minors that come to campus, please feel free to contact the Compliance & Policy Office.
 Always Protect the Child.
 We report at Mines.

 Submit a Program or Activity

-- Register for all events separately to obtain space or approval.
-If minors are involved, make sure to register for space and then with Compliance & Policies to document compliance.
+- Register for all events separately to obtain space and approval.
+If minors are involved, make sure to register for space and communicate with Compliance & Policies to file proper documentation.

 - Check the events calendar.

 - Are you planning to use a Mines computer lab with your group?
 See below to ensure your lab is reserved appropriately:

 - Contact the Registrar’s office for availability of the computer labs (and/or rooms) you specified for the dates requested as well as any department that requires prior permission for the space.

 - If minors will be using the accounts, a Mines Minor’s Computer Use Waiver Form must be completed.
 The minor and parents must also read and agree to the Mines Computer and Network Access Agreement for Affiliated Programs.
 This form is required to communicate to parents that our network is not restricted.